juergenpf/Wincurses/README.md

   -v, --verbose         Enable verbose output
   -h, --help            Show this help message and exit
 ```
+### ncbuildinfo
+This script takes the same arguments as ncbuild, but instead of running the build, it just dumps a set of variables that describes build and install directories, prefixes, suffixes and target-architecture.
+These are written in a way that you can pipe it into a shell and get the various informations into shell variables for further processing.

 ## Build and Install Directory Layout